neuronika/neuronika/README.md

 </p>

-Neuronika is a machine learning framework written in pure Rust, built with a focus on ease of use, fast experimentation and performance.
+Neuronika is a machine learning framework written in pure Rust, built with a focus on ease of use, fast prototyping and performance.

 ## Dynamic neural networks and auto-differentiation

-At the core of Neuronika lies a mechanism called reverse-mode atomatic differentiation, that allows you to define dynamically changing neural networks with very low effort and no overhead by using a lean, fully imperative and define by run API.
+At the core of Neuronika lies a mechanism called reverse-mode automatic differentiation, that allows you to define dynamically changing neural networks with very low effort and no overhead by using a lean, fully imperative and define by run API.

 ![](./misc/neuronika_ad.gif)